nsayer/Crazy-Clock/README.md

 The Sidereal clock keeps Sidereal (astronomical) time.
 A day is 23 hours, 56 minutes, 4 seconds.

+The Tidal clock keeps lunar tidal time.
+A day is 24 hours, 50 minutes, 28 seconds.

 There is a normal clock as well.
 It's useful for testing, or if you modify a clock as a joke, but then want to put it back to normal.
 Since the installation procedure is generally destructive (it's a lot like a heart transplant: you generally can't make the old one work ever again when you're done), it's much easier to simply reprogram the new controller to be boring.